rustinphares/pdf2htmlEXwiki/Unfeatures.md

  - Text optimization (merging words etc)

 ### UI
-You expect UI features of PDF viewers, but you should not expect UI features of PDF files.
+You might expect UI features of PDF viewers, but you should not expect UI features of PDF files.
 Likewise, I will try to define useful JavaScript functions for an easier handling of the contents, but I will not add UI controls (buttons, toolbars) in the HTML output.